-Experimentation is proven to accelerate growth and performance.
+Experimentation and A/B testing are proven to accelerate growth and performance.
 Yet many brands struggle to create a culture of experimentation within their business.
 We interviewed Stephen Pavlovich of experimentation agency Conversion.com and Martin Harrison of Kameleoon to get their views on the subject and advice for digital marketers.

 1 Why do companies need to create a culture of experimentation?
 What benefits will they see?